-I’m just going to quote the Pod since she so eloquently stated things I am feeling.
+I’m just going to quote a Pod since she so eloquently stated things I am feeling.

 “The big trend (right now) (is) being a coach of coaches…

 a common desire to be an influencer... a motivational speaker, a person that advises others on what to do with their lives, or their own boss babe businesses... (this is) super common in spiritual girl bosses to turn your life story into an advertisement .. to exploit your greatest struggles, to create a striking before and after picture, to sell yourself as your own first miraculous success story.
 Often time these branded life stories are exaggerated and or just exploited but being repeated over and over and milked for all their worth as a means to gain profit.”
-Also with the trend of “marketing yourself with flowery meaningless spiritual buzzwords”- Listen to the whole episode here.
+Also with the trend of “marketing yourself with flowery meaningless spiritual buzzwords”

 Over the past 5 years, I saw friends and acquaintances go from offering a specific modality (like tarot card readings, astrology readings or intuitive readings) to very suddenly being a teacher for those who want to give others readings or offer those services.
 And from my perspective they did this “too soon”.
 They weren’t yet an expert themselves to teach. (of course, this is my own outside judgey perspective)